matteobiagiola/FSE19-submission-material-TEDD/README.md

 3. Chrome browser (https://www.google.com/intl/it_ALL/chrome/)
 4. Firefox browser (https://www.mozilla.org/it/firefox/new/)
 5. Docker CE (https://docs.docker.com/install/)
 6. Wordnet (http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz).
-Uncompress it and put the extracted folder (`WordNet-3.0`) in `Desktop`.
+Uncompress the folder and move it (`WordNet-3.0`) in `Desktop`.

 TEDD has been tested in MacOS Mojave 10.14.3 and Ubuntu 18.04 LTS.

 ### Download docker images
 Before running the experiments:
-- clone the repository (`git clone https://github.com/anonymous-fse19-submitter/FSE19-submission-material.git`)
+- clone the repository (`git clone https://github.com/anonymous-fse19-submitter/FSE19-submission-material.git`).
+Move the folder in `<path-to-your-home>/workspace` (create the folder `workspace` if it does not exist)
 - `cd FSE19-submission-material/tedd && mvn clean compile`
 - `cd FSE19-submission-material/testsuite-<application_name> && mvn clean compile` where `<application_name>` is `claroline|addressbook|ppma|collabtive|mrbs|mantisbt`
 - download docker web application images.
 The instructions to run each web application are in the relative folders (`FSE19-submission-material/testsuite-<application_name>`):